2025–26 All-Ireland Senior Club Football Championship

-The 2025–26 All-Ireland Senior Club Football Championship is the 55th staging of the All-Ireland Senior Club Football Championship, the Gaelic Athletic Association's premier inter-county club Gaelic football tournament.
-The competition will run from November 2025 to January 2026.
+The 2025–26 All-Ireland Senior Club Football Championship was the 55th staging of the All-Ireland Senior Club Football Championship, the Gaelic Athletic Association's premier inter-county club Gaelic football tournament.
+The competition ran from 1 November 2025 to 18 January 2026.

 The defending champions were Cuala; however, they were knocked out of the Dublin SFC at the Semi-Final stage.

+The final was played on 18 January 2026 at Croke Park in Dublin, between Dingle and St Brigid's, in what was their first ever championship meeting.
+Dingle won the match after extra time, by 0–23 to 1–19, to claim a first title.

 Format

 Each Irish county plays a county championship, with one club from each county progressing to the All-Ireland Senior Club Football Championship.
 In this, each province plays their own championship (all being straight knockout) with the four provincial champions qualifying for the All-Ireland semi-finals.

 The Kilkenny champion do not compete in Leinster, instead playing in the 2025–26 All-Ireland Intermediate Club Football Championship, while the London champion compete in the Connacht Club SFC.